Crossworld: Media coverage

 In its ninety-year history, three specific events brought Crossworld into the public eye.
-The first was in 1935, when Fred Roberts, Fred Wright, and Fred Dawson, three UFM workers, were martyred while trying to contact the Kayapó tribe in the Amazon region of Brazil.
+The first was in 1935, when Fred Roberts, Fred Wright, and Fred Dawson, three UFM workers, were killed while trying to contact the Kayapó tribe in the Amazon region of Brazil.
 The story of the “Three Freds” was recounted in newspaper articles and books on three continents (Europe, North America, and Australia).
 This event inspired new missionaries to join the newly-formed organization at that time.

 The second event occurred during the Simba rebellion of 1964 in the Belgian Congo (now Democratic Republic of Congo), when hundreds of people were killed by Simba rebels.
-Thirteen UFM workers and six of their children were martyred.
+Thirteen UFM workers and six of their children were killed.
 The UFM received worldwide coverage through newspaper articles from the United Press International and the Associated Press.
 These events were the featured cover story of Life magazine in December 1964.
 Nearly fifty years later, on November 16, 2014, some of the rebellion's surviving hostages were reunited in Miami with the Cuban soldiers who had rescued them in 1964.

 In 1982, the UFM was on the cover of Time magazine, when UFM missionary Leon Dillinger was featured for his work among the Dani tribe of Irian Jaya (now Papua, Indonesia) in an article titled, “The New Missionary.”